aesara-devs/aesara/doc/extending/graph_rewriting.rst

 .. code::

-   from aesara.scalar import identity from aesara.graph.opt import SubstitutionNodeRewriter, RemovalNodeRewriter, PatternNodeRewriter
+   from aesara.scalar import identity from aesara.graph.rewriting.basic import SubstitutionNodeRewriter, RemovalNodeRewriter, PatternNodeRewriter

    # Replacing `add` by `mul` (this is not recommended for primarily
    # mathematical reasons):